oroinc/platform/src/Oro/Bundle/EmailBundle/Resources/doc/reference/mailboxes.md

    - authorizedUsers (list of users able to view mailbox emails)
    - authorizedRoles (list of roles able to view mailbox emails)
  - **MailboxProcessSettings** - Represents mailbox process settings.
-This is a mapped superclass which should be extended to represent any added process.
+This is an entity which should be extended to represent any added process and store its settings (This entity is using single table inheritance).
    - id
    - type